Holographic weapon sight: Design

 Internal light path of EOTech holographic sights.

 Holographic weapon sights use a laser transmission hologram of a reticle image that is recorded in three-dimensional space onto holographic film at the time of manufacture.
 This image is part of the optical viewing window.
 The recorded hologram is illuminated by the collimated light of a laser diode built into the sight.
 The sight can be adjusted for range and windage by simply tilting or pivoting the holographic grating.
 To compensate for any change in the laser wavelength due to temperature, the sight employs a holography grating that disperses the laser light by an equal amount but in the opposite direction as the hologram forming the aiming reticle.

 The optical window in a holographic weapon sight looks like a piece of clear glass with an illuminated reticle in the middle.
-The aiming reticle can be an infinitely small dot whose perceived size is given by the acuity of the eye.
+The aiming reticle can be an infinitesimally small dot whose perceived size is given by the acuity of the eye.
 For someone with 20/20 vision, it is about 1 minute of arc (0.3 mrad).

 Holographic sights can be paired with "red dot magnifiers" to better engage farther targets.

+Working Principle

+A laser diode pulses a concentrated laser beam of light onto a convex diverging mirror, this spreads out the beam into a wider surface area.
+The diverged beam lands onto a collimating reflector, this reflects and blocks light along unwanted paths, causing only a parallel column of light to land on the holographic grating.
+The holographic grating is a blazed diffraction grating designed to diffract only the particular required wavelength of light correctly onto the reticle image hologram glass.
+The reticle image hologram thus receives collimated light, filtered by the diffraction grating to specific wavelength.

+The workings of transmission holography is briefly explained, as required to understand how the collimated light that falls upon the reticle image hologram will diffract to finally produce the holographic image seen by the viewer.
+The reticle image hologram is a piece of photo-sensitive glass that has been burned with holographic diffraction gratings due to the interference of a reference beam and the source beam.
+The reference beam used for the burn is equivalent to the aforementioned collimated light landing on the reticle image hologram.
+The source beam is light that is sourced from the reference beam (via a beam-splitter) that takes an alternative path, reflecting off a reticle-shaped object (perhaps 100 yards away) and finally incident upon the reticle image hologram.
+Once the diffraction grating is burned, the source beam can be removed.
+With just the original reference beam incident onto the reticle image hologram, the newly formed diffraction gratings on the glass diffracts the reference beam light in such a manner that the viewer perceives it as light from the original source beam.
+The viewer, no matter the eye position (as long as he is looking at the reticle image hologram), will see diffracted light that apparently originates from the original object position.